PA Compact Newsletter

 What can you do

-Second, stay informed.
+Stay informed!
 Anyone is welcome to attend and listen to both full commission and committee meetings.
 All meetings are listed on the website, and if you are curious about something, you are welcome to join.
-In between meetings, the website www.pacompact.org is the place to find all the official information available.
+In between meetings, the PA Compact website is the place to find all the official information available.

 – Tim Terranova, Compact Commission Chair